20 Meals That Satisfy Every Crowd

 Given various diets, preferences, and tastes, it can be difficult to find meals and snacks that satisfy every crowd; however, there are some tried and true staples out there that are healthy, delicious, and will appease even the pickiest eaters.
 Be it roast chicken or mac and cheese, these classic dishes have a history of being crowd pleasers and (for the most part) are ridiculously easy to prepare.

-What’s more?
-A number of these scrumptious and satisfying meals can be adapted to best suit certain preferences and tastes.
-Have a relative who doesn’t eat meat?
+What's more?
+A number of these scrumptious and satisfying meals can be adapted to best suit certain preferences and tastes for every crowd.
+Have a relative who doesn't eat meat?
 Simply omit the chicken from the tasty stir fry and double-down on cruciferous vegetables instead.
 Not only will the dish still taste delicious, but it will still be loaded with protein and fiber as well.

 Baked Chicken Fingers

 No matter how old you are, there are few things more satisfying than chicken fingers.
 This baked version from Lil' Luna is tasty, healthy, and quick and easy to make.
 This recipe uses two kinds of breadcrumbs and calls for baking the chicken instead of frying it, meaning you're saving hundreds of calories and plenty of fat.